PEFTGuard: Detecting Backdoor Attacks Against Parameter-Efficient Fine-Tuning

 \begin{enumerate}

-\item Based on the detection performance of the Llama series (the parameter sizes of the models are 7B, 8B, and 13B), we can demonstrate the effectiveness of \Method on different parameter scales of models.
+\item Based on the performances across the Llama series (with model sizes of 7B, 8B, and 13B), we demonstrate the effectiveness of \Method on different parameter scales.

-\item The models in \Cref{base_models_accuracy_auc} can be categorized into pre-trained models (e.g., Llama-2-13B) and fine-tunedchat models (e.g., Qwen1.5-7B-Chat).
+\item The models in \Cref{base_models_accuracy_auc} can be categorized into pre-trained models (e.g., Llama-2-13B) and fine-tuned chat models (e.g., Qwen1.5-7B-Chat).
 The result shows that \Method is effective for different kinds of LLMs.

-\item As mentioned in \Cref{subsec:target_llm}, there are three transformer architectures of LLMs, including Encoder-only, Decoder-only, Prefix Decoder-only, and Encoder-Decoder.
-We also consider the three most common implementations of transformer attention mechanisms: Multi-head Attention, Grouped-Query Attention, and Multi-Query Attention. \Method demonstrates general applicability across these model structures and attention mechanisms, indicating its effectiveness for backdoor detection in transformer-based LLMs. \end{enumerate}
+\item As mentioned in \Cref{subsec:target_llm}, there are four transformer architectures of LLMs, including Encoder-only, Decoder-only, Prefix Decoder-only, and Encoder-Decoder.
+We also consider the three most common transformer attention mechanisms: Multi-Head Attention, Grouped Query Attention, and Multi-Query Attention. \Method demonstrates general performances across these model architectures and attention mechanisms, indicating its effectiveness for backdoor detection in transformer-based LLMs. \end{enumerate}